Pyomo/pyomo/pyomo/contrib/viewer/README.md

 ## Overview
 This is an interactive tree viewer for Pyomo models.
 You can inspect and change values, bound, fixed, and active attributes of Pyomo components.
 It also calculates and displays constraint and named expression values.
+When used with Jupyter, the graphical elements are run within the Jupyter kernel, so the UI can be extended at runtime.

 ## Installation